homes32/pebakery-docs/Commands/Interface/Message.md

 The exact icon displayed may vary based on your operating system configuration.

 Messages block further processing until the message is acknowledged.
-Unless the situation requires user intervention it is recommended to set a reasonable timeout period, or use the `Echo` command in order to allow the plugin to continue processing.
+Unless the situation requires user intervention it is recommended to set a reasonable timeout period, or use the `Echo` command in order to allow the script to continue processing.

 ## Related